subugoe/oa2020cadata/README.md

 This repository follows the concept of a [research compendium](https://doi.org/10.7287/peerj.preprints.3192v2) that uses the R package structure to port data and code.

-Because access to the data infrastructure of the German Competence Center for Bibliometrics (WoS-KB) is restricted, there are different levels of reproducibilty.
-Everyone will be able to reproduce the anaylsis in the [data descriptive](analysis/paper.md), the main document of this research compendium written in R Markdown.
+Because access to the data infrastructure of the German Competence Center for Bibliometrics (WoS-KB) is restricted, there are different levels of reproducibility.
+Everyone will be able to reproduce the analysis in the [data descriptive](analysis/paper.md), the main document of this research compendium written in R Markdown.
 Users with access to the WoS-KB data infrastructure will also be able to replicate the R code and SQL queries locally, or on the script server.

 #### Data Descriptive